Mike Hewson: Shearing

 On other jobs I can set up and shear for three days with two other shearers, and the sheep keep on coming, doing five hundred or so.

-I like the social chit chat with so many different types of people I meet, prefering to shear steadily and accurately to turn the sheep away looking clean and tidy.
+I like the social chit chat with so many different types of people I meet, preferring to shear steadily and accurately to turn the sheep away looking clean and tidy.

 However, it is also nice to have a few days where you can fly and see how many you can do in a day.
 And of course, still turning them away looking quite tidy.